 [Photo: Sgt Reckless with her unit in Korea.
 The unit gained fame for their beloved equine by famously challenging Thoroughbred Native Dancer to a match race there, which they named the "Paddy Derby."
 Native Dancer's owners never responded, but the American public did, and this attention helped secure Reckless a new home in the US after the war.]

 Breyer's portrait model is made on the Galiceno mold, which maintains its horse proportions while being short in stature, like Reckless.
 It bears her blaze and three socks.
 She is a pretty, dark sorrel with highlights in her mane.
 While this model had been released once before, this re-release, which still wears Reckless's special blanket and awards, also comes with 6 collectible trading cards.
 Only 5000 will be produced of this special re-release.

 Note regarding Breyer promo photo (Photo of unboxed model): This appears to be a re-used photo of the first release on this model with trading card images added to it, rather than a photo of the re-issue.
 It is a brighter chestnut and shows a 3-D green lead attached to her blanket, while the re-issue's is painted on, and the newer model is a darker sorrel.
-We will replace it with an out-of-box photo of the reissue as soon as we can.
 In-box photos are of actual models we received.

 Final image is an article about Reckless from a newspaper in August, 2016.
 [Not included with model - Shown here as part of this amazing horse's story.]